FOSSA Systems: Launches and Satellite Fleet

 FOSSA systems built the first Spanish picosatellite FOSSASat-1, launched in December 2019 aboard an Electron rocket.
 The satellite transmitted LoRa & RTTY messages to amateurs worldwide.

 In 2021, FOSSASat-1B and FOSSASat-2 were launched aboard a Firefly Alpha Rocket as part of the PICOBUS mission.
 The mission failed to reach orbit and was later successfully launched in 2022.

 In January 2022, FOSSA launched six FOSSASat-2E satellites on board a Falcon-9 rocket to provide IoT services and other earth observation and edge-computing experiments.
 In May 2022, FOSSA launched seven PocketQubes called FOSSASat-2E x7, which are picosatellites that provide global IoT connectivity services.
 The seven satellites were on board a Momentus OTV (orbital transfer vehicle), amongst 52 others, flying on a Space X Falcon-9 ridesharing rocket.
+In 2022, FOSSA Systems was the European company to launch the most nanosatellites into space (satellites under 1 kg), totalling 13 through two SpaceX Transporter Missions.

 In June 2023, FOSSA launched four FEROX satellites using a 6U form factor split into four sections aboard a SpaceX Falcon-9 mission (Transporter-8).

-FOSSA 3U Satellite designed for IoT and SIGINT missions.

-In 2025 FOSSA Launched 3x 3U Nanosatellites aboard a Transporter-12 SpaceX Mission and later 1x 3U Nanosatellite aboard a Transporter-14 SpaceX Mission.
+In 2025 FOSSA Launched 3 3U nanosatellites aboard a Transporter-12 SpaceX Mission and later 1 3U nanosatellite aboard a Transporter-14.
+In July 2026, FOSSA-026 was launched on Transporter-17.

-The company is continuing to deploy its constellation with the objective of achieving near real-time worldwide communication.